juncell-venzon/juncell-venzon.github.io/essays/ai-experience.md

 ## II.
 Personal Experience with AI:
 ***
-- <b>Experience WODs:</b> Most of the experiecne WOD's were straightfoward and esay due to the accompanied video tutoials But AI's guidance helped me fully understand the whole concept of the assignment.
+- <b>Experience WODs:</b> Most of the experience WOD's were straightforward and easy due to the accompanied video tutorials But
+AI's guidance helped me fully understand the whole concept of the assignment.

 * <b>In-class Practice WODs:</b> AI played a crucial role in helping with my practice sessions, providing quick and effective solutions.